 - No artificial flavor or color, or food additives

-This tabouli salad recipe will make a super meal that is moderate in calories and a great balance of healthy carbs, fat, protein, and dietary fibers.
-This great combination of macronutrients will help provide our body steady pace of energy and regulate healthy blood sugars.
-This recipe will also meet ~ 49% (3 oz equivalent) of MyPlate daily grain and 68% (2 cup equivalents) of MyPlate vegetables on a 2000 calorie diet.
+This great tabouli recipe will meet about 49% (3 oz equivalent) of MyPlate daily grain and 68% (1.7 cups equivalents) of MyPlate vegetables on a 2000 calorie diet.
 Uniquely this recipe is an excellent source of dietary fiber 17 grams (61% of DV) and vitamin C and K (> 100% of DV).
 Dietary fibers are well known to promote digestive health, regulate blood sugars and promote healthy weights.
 Vitamin C is a safe antioxidant that strengthens our immune system and protects our bodies from many diseases.
 Vitamin K is important for the blood clotting response to injuries.
 Herb parsley is packed with many other beneficial nutrients to help our body detox and has been used in traditional Chinese medicine for many years.

 Click on the link below for the full recipe card!

-This Tabouli (Tabbouleh) can easily fit into a healthy diet and lifestyle as long as you consider all the food groups (Protein, fruit, vegetables, grains, and dairy) in your daily diet throughout the day.
-This Tabouli dish provides about 1004 mcg (837% of daily value) of Vitamin K, which is way more than the daily value requirement that may interact with the blood thinners like coumadin or warfarin.
+This Tabouli (Tabbouleh) can be a part of your healthy diet and lifestyle.
+Just be aware that this dish provides about 1004 mcg (837% of daily value) of Vitamin K per serving, which is way more than the daily value requirement.
+You may not need another green leafy vegetable that day especially if you are taking blood thinners like coumadin or warfarin.
 So if you are taking any blood thinners, then a small-moderate amount of this salad is recommended to make sure your medication is working properly.
 Find out more about warfarin and Vitamin K interaction here.